The Streaming Instability Cannot Form Planetesimals from mm-size Grains in Pressure Bumps: Introduction

 so that the dust becomes gravitationally unstable.
 Some prominent examples include the accumulation of dust in axisymmetric pressure bumps in the disk \citep[e.g.,][]{Taki_2016,Dullemond_2018,Stammler_2019,Carrera_2021}, MHD zonal flows \citep[e.g.,][]{Dittrich_2013,Xu_2021}, disk photo-evaporation \citep[e.g.,][]{Throop_2005,Carrera_2017}, and trapping dust inside vortices \citep[e.g.,][]{Tanga_1996,Cuzzi_2001,Heng_2010,Raettig_2021}.
 However, the most promising mechanism seems to be the runaway convergence of radial drift known as the \textit{streaming instability} \citep[SI;][]{Youdin_2005,Johansen_2007b}.
 One important piece of evidence in favor of the SI is that the SI seems to reproduce the inclination distribution of binaries in the Kuiper Belt remarkably well \citep{Nesvorny_2019}.

 One of the most important things to know about the SI is that it only seems to be an efficient process when the dust-to-gas ratio $Z = \Sigmap/\Sigmag$ has already reached some minimum threshold.
 The SI is most efficient for $\tau \approx 0.1 - 0.5$.
-For smaller $\tau$, the critical $Z$ needed to form dense particle filaments (called \textit{strong clumping}) rapidly increases to $Z \gg 0.01$ \citep{Carrera_2015,Yang_2017,Li_2021}.
+For smaller $\tau$, the critical $Z$ needed to produce particle densities in excess of $\rho_{\rm Roche}$ rapidly increases to $Z \gg 0.01$ \citep{Carrera_2015,Yang_2017,Li_2021}.
 The next thing to know about the SI is that it is more efficient when the headwind $\Pi = \Delta v/\cs$ induced by the pressure gradient is lower \citep{Bai_2010b,Carrera_2015}.
 In fact, \citet{Sekiya_2018} showed that the overall structure of the particle filaments produced by the SI seems to scale with $Z/\Pi$.
 This result allows us to re-scale the strong clumping criteria of \citet{Carrera_2015,Yang_2017,Li_2021} for any pressure profile (see Section~\ref{sec:results}).
 Finally, there are theoretical predictions \citep{Chen_2020,Umurhan_2020} and numerical models \citep{Gole_2020} that indicate that the SI may have trouble forming planetesimals in turbulent disks, though that seems to depend on the type of turbulence \citep{Yang_2018}.
 A proper study of turbulence is beyond the scope of this work; our runs only have a small amount of turbulence generated by particle streaming at the midplane.

 It is quite possible that two or more mechanisms (the SI, pressure bumps, zonal flows, etc.) work together in tandem.
 After \citet{Carrera_2015} identified the $Z-\tau$ dependence of the SI, several authors have sought to combine the SI with some other process that also concentrates particles, such as pressure bumps \citep{Auffinger_2018,Stammler_2019,Carrera_2021,Carrera_2022}, snow lines \citep{Drazkowska_2017}, disk photo-evaporation \citep{Carrera_2017}, vortices \citep{Regaly_2021}, and MHD zonal flows \citep{Xu_2021}.